 The FP&A professional of the future combines the technical skill set of a business analyst (extract, manipulate, and package data) with the nuanced skills of a financial analyst (analyze the data and tell the story) and packages it with the business acumen of a more operational person in the company.
 Finding, or developing, those skills in people is very challenging which is why we can not afford to discount a large swath of the population when we are making our hiring decisions.

 As we endeavour to build more great Canadian companies, FP&A can, and will, play a key role in ensuring their growth and success but we will hinder that growth if we can not satisfy the demand for talented people and we compound that challenge when we close ourselves off to people that don’t look exactly like what we have historically hired into the finance function.
+What do you think?

 Your Next Step

 No one should walk the job search or hiring road alone.
-At Clarity Recruitment we help others realize their success through a process that marries proprietary technology with unwavering commitment.
+At Clarity Recruitment we help others realize their success through a process that marrie proprietary technology with unwavering commitment.
 Contact us today to take control of your career, or to partner with us to hire well.

 Clarity Recruitment, connecting exceptional people with remarkable companies.